Table of Contents

 If any of the above are the reason for coming to the U.S., then another visa category may be appropriate instead of the B-2 visitor visa.

 Of note is the additional restriction on “birth tourism.”
 A B-2 visa will not be issued if the primary purpose of the visit is to give birth in the U.S. to secure U.S. citizenship for the child.

-If you are looking to hire an immigration attorney to help your family visitors acquire a visitor’s visa, hire the immigration visa attorneys at Sam Shihab & Associates.
+If you are looking to hire an immigration attorney to help your family visitors acquire a visitor’s visa, hire the immigration visa attorneys at Shihab Burke, LLC, Attorneys At Law.

 How to Apply for a Visitor Visa